What you need to know

 - Previous d’Arbeloff Fund recipients should also include a summary of past projects, noting any unspent funds.

-- A completed budget sheet that lists other sources of support, committed and requested.
+- A completed budget sheet that details how requested funding will be used and lists other sources of support, committed and requested.

 - Letters of support from the appropriate department head(s) addressing cost sharing and sustainability after d’Arbeloff funding ends.